redx-player/IDF/README.md

 ### How the tool works
 * check from file type
-* convert bytes to strings > 2strings.txt
+* convert bytes to strings > strings.txt
 * extrect image meta data > metaData.txt
 * using foremost to extract hidden files
 * using binwalk to extract hidden files